tomward9/tomward9/README.md

 <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNmV0MTlmam1sb2h4ZjZhNjhxNzl3aTg1MDR2NzF6eDk1Z2N3a3gzdSZlcD12MV9naWZzX3NlYXJjaCZjdD1n/rM0wxzvwsv5g4/giphy.gif" width="300"/>

 # Hi there 👋!
 I'm Tom Ward.
 I am a data scientist that performs statistical analysis and builds machine learning models in R.  I am passionate about harnessing the power of data to tell stories and drive business decisions.
-When I am not applying my skills at work, I am likely lost in the world of baseball data.
+When I am not applying my skills at work, I am likely on a hike or lost in the world of baseball data.

-## Skills and Experience
+## Skills, Experience, and Interests
-💻 R, SQL, Power BI, DAX
+- 💻 R, SQL, Power BI, DAX
 - 🌱 I’m currently learning bayesian statistical modeling and cloud computing
 - 💬 Ask me about A/B testing